-2017 is proving to be the year that omnichannel marketers continue to bridge the gap between home and store.
+2017 is proving to be the year that omnichannel retailing continues to bridge the gap between home and store.
 Insightful retailers understand that shoppers are willing to part with their information and money if it makes the purchasing process easier and more rewarding.
 Here are 5 examples of how some traditional and online retailers are successfully integrating online and offline marketing strategies for a seamless buyer experience.

 Augmented Reality Gets Real

 Starting with their 2014 catalog, home furnishings and meatball maker extraordinaire, Ikea, began offering an augmented reality app that helps the buyer visualize how furniture will look in their home.
-No more imagining how that bedroom set will look, buyers can see a virtual rendition of the items in their space.
+No more imagining how that bedroom set will look, buyers and B2B furniture suppliers can see a virtual rendition of the items in their space.
 The roll out was small, only available with a limited number of items.
 However, the response has been so positive that Ikea announced a partnership with Apple to bring AR to the entire product line.

 Online Ordering with In Store Pick-Up

 Online ordering with a ship to the store for pickup option isn’t anything new.
 But it continues to be popular with shoppers.
 The magic is in the implementation.
 For example, if you order from Home Depot you are notified when your item has arrived at the store via email.
 Bring your email or order info to the front of the store and pick up your item.
 Easy.
 Other retailers such as Kohl’s and Wal-Mart offer this service, but with a twist.
 These retailers place order pickup at the back of the store.
 This funnels shoppers past brightly colored and inviting displays that stimulate further purchases.
 These additional purchases can be made at the same window as the order pickup.
 The online channel is strengthened with an offline sale.

 In Store Kiosks